Third jersey: College gridiron football

-Although uniforms are much less regulated at the collegiate level compared to the NFL, alternate uniforms – and even regular uniform redesigns – are generally less common due to many teams' respective histories and traditions surrounding a particular jersey color or uniform combination.
+Uniforms are much less regulated at the collegiate level compared to the NFL.
+Tradition continues to guide many teams, especially those with a history of sustained success or championships.

+Since the late 2000's, many teams have begun to experiment with alternate uniforms and helmets.
+Black or dark gray jerseys (with a team color accent), and sometimes all-black uniforms, have been widely used; all-white uniforms are also popular.

-Ole Miss was one of the earliest programs to use two different jerseys, wearing the school colors of navy blue and red depending upon the game.
+Ole Miss was one of the earliest programs to use two different jerseys, wearing either navy blue or red jerseys depending upon the game.

-Recently, however, many teams have begun to experiment with alternate uniforms and helmets, especially teams whose uniforms are provided by Nike.
-Since the late 2000s, Nike has provided the University of Oregon Ducks with modular uniform systems consisting of as many as four color choices for jerseys, pants, helmets, socks and other components, allowing the Ducks to select a new combination for nearly every game.
+The University of Oregon Ducks have a modular uniform system, consisting of as many as four color choices for jerseys, pants, helmets, socks and other components, allowing the Ducks to select a new combination for nearly every game.

 One of the more famous third jerseys is that of the University of Notre Dame.
 The team wears either white or navy blue for most games, but occasionally special kelly green jerseys with gold numbers, evocative of the "Fighting Irish", are chosen for a major contest.